Pot

 Inv. no.: PD0480

-These pieces are full of symbolism and express good luck, not only through the decoration with flowering branches – representing the four seasons – but also through the representation of various insects – symbolising longevity and the renewal of the cycle of life.
+These pieces are filled with symbolism and express good luck, not only through the decoration with flowering branches – representing the four seasons – but also through the representation of various insects – symbolizing longevity and the renewal of the cycle of life.

 Porcelain objects were not only treasured in China, but also in the rest of the world.
 The elegance and quality of Chinese porcelain earned the attention of the Portuguese.
-At the beginning of the 16th century, it began to be massively imported into Europe and became greatly appreciated by the wealthier classes.
+At the beginning of the 16th century, it began to be massively imported into Europe and became greatly appreciated among the wealthy classes.